IDNI/tau-lang/README.md

 Tau Language is about enabling you to create software that elegantly adapts to meet your requirements in a fully formal, correct-by-construction manner.

-Tau Language is uniquely vastly expressive while retaining decidability and allows you to refer to sentences in Tau Language.
-And, as you'll see, offers many advantages when compared to other common formal languages and programming languages.
+Tau Language is uniquely vastly expressive while retaining decidability.
+Further, it has the unique ability to specify programs that refer to Tau specifications and to logical relations between them.
+And, as you'll see, offers many other advantages when compared to other common formal languages and programming languages.

 Tau Language offers a future where whether you're a developer, end-user, or stakeholder, Tau-built software will be able to accurately adapt to be what